About Us, What We Do

-Botanical Colors offers natural dyes and education to textile and fiber arts artisans around the world.
-We support regional farmers, organic farming, regenerative soil and are forever excited creating new plant-based colors out of our Seattle-based studio.
+Botanical Colors offers natural dyes and education to textile artisans, the home crafter and budding dye enthusiasts around the world.
+We support regional farmers, organic farming, regenerative soil practices and are forever pushing the boundaries of creating natural color in our Seattle based studio.
+We supply ancient dyes for modern times.

 Seattle-based Botanical Colors was founded in 2010 by Kathy Hattori.
-Botanical Colors supplies natural dyes to artisans, dye houses and industrial clients seeking the beauty and environmental and social benefits a natural color palette offers.
+Botanical Colors supplies natural dyes to artisans, dye houses and industrial clients seeking the beauty and environmental and social benefits natural color palettes offer.
 In addition, we offer classes and educational materials to teach natural dyeing to a broad audience.

 Along with our wide assortment of organic, GOTS certified and food waste dyes sourced from all over the world, we also continue to support a network of regenerative farmers here in the United States.